reconhub/learn/content/post/practical-real-time-response-3.md

 Explain briefly what each of these plots shows, and what (if any) conclusions can be drawn from them.

-  - The `alpha` plot shows the posterior probability of one case infecting another.
-Some ancestries are clearly well resolved (large circles), whereas others are not.
-The clustering of circles into rectangles suggests there are clusters of unresolved cases (in this case, the genetically identical cases)
-  - The `t_inf` plot shows the posterior distribution of infection times.
-For most cases, this distribution is quite flat
-  - The `mu` plot simply shows the posterior distribution of mutation rate estimates.
-It is unimodal around 6e-6
-  - The `network` plot shows a network of likely infectious relationships between cases.
-You can see the clustering of cases that correspond to genetically identical cases.

 As a further help for interpretation, you can derive a consensus tree from the posterior samples of trees using `summary`.
 Look in particular at the *support* column.